FitzwilliamMuseum/fitz-main-website/README.md

-# Beta framework for the Fitzwilliam Museum website
+# Framework for the Fitzwilliam Museum website

-This repository contains the code base for a Laravel based front end for a beta version of @fitzwilliammuseum website.
-The front end is very simple and uses Bootstrap 4.5.2 framework, latest JQuery and various libraries to interface with a headless API provided by our installation of the @directus system, Solr and ElasticSearch endpoints.
+This repository contains the code base for a Laravel based front end for the latest version of @fitzwilliammuseum website.

+The front end is very simple and uses Bootstrap latest framework, latest JQuery and various libraries to interface with a headless API provided by our installation of the @directus system, Solr and ElasticSearch endpoints.

-At the moment, it is mostly VC rather than MVC architecture.
-No database is currently used to power functions as all data is JSON based search and retrieve.
+The models in this system point at an API rather than a database.

 # Data sources